Easy Sautéed Squash and Zucchini

 How to Make Sautéed Zucchini and Squash

 To make this recipe, you will need:

-- 3 tablespoon Salted Butter (or 3 tablespoon Olive or Avocado Oil for Vegan):
+- 3 tbsp Salted Butter (or 3 tbsp Olive or Avocado Oil for Vegan):

 - Butter adds a rich, creamy flavor to the dish, but you can use olive or avocado oil for a vegan version.
 The fat in the butter or oil helps cook and flavor the vegetables, and it provides a nice base for sautéing.

 - Onions contribute a sweet and savory flavor to the dish.
 They also add a pleasant aroma and a bit of texture to the sautéed vegetables.

 - Garlic provides a strong, aromatic flavor that complements the mild sweetness of the zucchini and squash.
 It’s a key seasoning ingredient in many dishes.